 Rishi Sunak will be the U.K.'s new prime minister

 London — Rishi Sunak will be the next prime minister of the United Kingdom, following current premier Liz Truss' announcement last week that she will step down.
-The 42-year-old former U.K. treasury chief will be the country's third prime minister in under two months, the country's youngest-ever prime minister, and the first person of color to serve in the role.
+The 42-year-old former U.K. treasury chief will be the country's third prime minister in under two months, the country's youngest prime minister since 1812, and the first person of color to serve in the role.
 Sunak is of Indian heritage.

 Sunak served as treasury secretary under Boris Johnson, and many Conservative members of parliament — and many Brits in general — will be hoping that his economic credentials can help to stabilize a falling pound and skyrocketing inflation and interest rates.
 He was a vocal critic of the tax-cut-focused economic plan put in place under Truss just several weeks ago, which sent shockwaves through international markets and eroded investors' confidence in the U.K. Despite virtually all of that plan being scrapped shortly after it was announced, global confidence in Britain's economic stability has yet to recover